Golf Rules Explained: Putting Green Rules - Golf Monthly Rules

 Previously

-If you, your partner or your caddie accidentally cause your ball to move anywhere on the course, you will be penalised.
+If you, your partner or your caddie accidentally caused your ball to move anywhere on the course, you were penalised.

 From 2019

-The ever-better quality and speed of today’s greens has increased the chance of balls moving, and often when a player has accidentally moved or touched the ball.

-With such movements usually small and the ball easily replaced, any penalty seems unduly harsh.
+With such movements usually small and the ball easily replaced, any penalty would perhaps seem unduly harsh.

 Repairing damage on the green